 4) Photo alleging to portray Jews being killed near Ivangorod in 1942

-First of all, the image we are often shown has been cropped; below is a less-cropped version of the same photograph which is used on Wikipedia:
+First of all, the image we are often shown is actually cropped; below is a less-cropped version, which is used on Wikipedia:

 The caption at the bottom of the page guides the viewer, and states: "On a bleak plain in the Nazi-occupied East, an SS trooper takes aim at a Jewish mother and child while frightened peasants prepare a grave for them."

-Several things should immediately jump out at you.
+Several things immediately jump out at you.
 First, there is a body at the foot of the soldier:

 In the Time-Life book, the body is blurred and lightened out of existence, as shown below: